RFD 070: Negative Config Deltas

 CLI surface

 Add -C / --no-cfg as a global flag.
-It accepts exactly the same input syntax as -c / --cfg — config file paths and key=value assignments:
+It accepts the same input syntax as -c / --cfg — config file paths, key=value assignments, and JSON object literals:

 jp query -C dev # revert a file